Easy Copycat Dickey’s Baked Potato Casserole Recipe

 The magic happens when you bake whole russet potatoes first, creating that perfect fluffy texture that holds up beautifully in casserole form.
 Unlike recipes that start with raw potatoes, this method ensures each bite has that authentic baked potato taste and texture.
 The combination of butter, sour cream, and milk creates the ideal creamy base, while the layered toppings provide textural contrast and concentrated flavor in every serving.

-baked potato casserole in a baking dish
+Overhead view of a baked potato casserole in a blue dish with a large scoop removed.

 For the Potato Base: